DarrenDahly/Clinical_trial_design_and_analysis/Advanced_EH_6126/Unit_1_Review/Frequentist_inference.md

 So what can we do with this p-value?
 That's where things start to get tricky.
 At the risk of over-simplifying things, Fisher saw the p-value as a continuous measure of how surprised we should be if the data were truly generated under a mechanism of "no effect".
 So then a small p-value indicates there might be an effect worth further exploring or looking for in continued experiments.
 Then, if you were able able to repeat an experiment several times and consistently produce a small p-value, you might finally conclude that your intervention "works".

 Others would use the p-value as a hypothesis test.
-In the example above, it would be the null hypothesis of $t \le 0$ vs the alternative of $t > 0$.
+In the example above, it would be the null hypothesis of t ≤ 0 vs the alternative of t > 0.
 Then you would set some threshold for p (e.g. 5%) for which you would "reject the null".
 We'll come back to this way of thinking when we discuss power, and type 1 and 2 errors below.

 In the example above, we only considered our estimate of t with respect to one tail of the sampling distribution of t under the null.
 This is what we refer to as a one-sided test.
-However, it usually makes more sense to make it relative to both tails, so that the null is $t = 0$ vs. $t < 0$ or $t > 0$.
+However, it usually makes more sense to make it relative to both tails, so that the null is t = 0 vs. t < 0 or t > 0.

 ```r